ironhack-labs/lab-es6-promises/README.md

 getInstruction('mashedPotatoes', 0, (step0) => {
   document.querySelector("#mashedPotatoes").innerHTML += `<li>${step0}</li>`
   // ...
 Your code here
     // ...
 });
 ```

-After the last step you should display an additional `<li>` with the text: `Mashed potatoes are ready!`.
+After the last step, you should display an additional `<li>` with the text: `Mashed potatoes are ready!`.